Thommanum Makkalum: Soundtrack

 The film's soundtrack contains 7 songs, all composed by Alex Paul and Lyrics by Kaithapram.

 Release

 The film was released on 18 March 2005.

-Critical Reception
+Critical reception

 Sify gave it a rating of 3 out of 5.

 Box office

 The film was commercially successful. and completed 100 days in theatres.

 Remakes

-Following its success in Malayalam, the film was later remade in Tamil as Majaa, starring Vikram and Asin Thottumkal.
+Following its success in Malayalam, the film was later remade in Tamil as Majaa, with Vikram.
 It is also remade in Kannada as Kaamannana Makkalu with Sudeep.